jmaasch/ashR/README.md

 ### View documentation

-Precede any function by a question mark to access description, arguments, return value, and usage suggestions.
+Precede any function by a question mark to access description, arguments, return value, and usage suggestions. **Vignette and further documentation coming soon.**

 ```R
 # Access function documentation.